Take On Me

-"Take On Me" is a song by the Norwegian synth-pop band A-ha.
-The original version, recorded in 1984 and released in October of that same year, was produced by Tony Mansfield and remixed by John Ratcliff.
+"Take On Me" is a song by the Norwegian synth-pop band a-ha.
+The original version, recorded in 1984 and released in October of that year, was produced by Tony Mansfield and remixed by John Ratcliff.
 The 1985 international hit version was produced by Alan Tarney for the group's debut studio album, Hunting High and Low (1985).
 The recording combines synth-pop with a varied instrumentation, including acoustic guitars, keyboards, and drums.